B2B Sales Strategy27 min read

 The Buying Window

 B2B purchasing decisions unfold over an average of 10.1 months according to Corporate Visions' 2025 research, though technology purchases are faster: 38% close within 1-3 months and 34% within 3-6 months.
-Within that cycle, there's a critical window — typically 2-6 weeks — when a buyer moves from passive awareness to active evaluation.
+Within that cycle, there is a critical window, typically 2 to 6 weeks, when a buyer moves from passive awareness to active evaluation.

-There's a new trend making this even more urgent: 49% of buyers say economic conditions have shortened their buying cycles, and 62% say they're engaging sellers earlier in the process.
-The point of first contact has moved from 69% through the journey to 61% — pulling the engagement window forward by roughly 6-7 weeks.
+There is a new trend making this even more urgent: 49% of buyers say economic conditions have shortened their buying cycles, and 62% say they are engaging sellers earlier in the process.
+The point of first contact has moved from 69% through the journey to 61%, pulling the engagement window forward by roughly 6 to 7 weeks.
 Buyers are ready sooner, and the teams that detect this shift first win.

 First-Mover Advantage

 This means two things for signal-driven outbound.
 First, being the first to respond to a buying signal gives you an overwhelming advantage.
 When a founder tweets about needing better outreach tools, the company that responds within hours is likely the one that gets the meeting.
 Second, the awareness you build before the buying window opens matters enormously.
-The Engagement Engine approach — building social presence through likes, comments, and genuine interaction before outreach — is what gets you on that Day One shortlist.
+The Growth Loop approach, building social presence through likes, comments, and genuine interaction before outreach, is what gets you on that Day One shortlist.

 The Decay Curve of Intent

-Buyer intent isn't permanent.
+Buyer intent is not permanent.
 It decays.
 Someone who posts about a pain point today is most receptive to solutions today and tomorrow.
-By next week, they've either found something or moved on to other priorities.
+By next week, they have either found something or moved on to other priorities.

 What Are Buyer Intent Signals?

 Buyer intent signals are observable actions or behaviors that indicate a person or company is moving toward a purchase decision.
-In B2B sales, these signals fall into three categories, each with different levels of strength and urgency.
+Modern signal detection tracks 20+ distinct signal types, but in B2B sales they cluster into three categories, each with different levels of strength and urgency.
 Understanding these categories is essential for effective lead generation across platforms.

 1. Pain Point Signals (Strongest)